jmoniz155/password-generator/README.md

 ## Description
 [Description](#description)
 This is where I use my knowledge in javascript to build this project Password Generator.
-This project is a set by set build on logging in a password that is greater than the number 8 and less than the number 128.
+This project is a step by step build by logging in a password that is greater than the number 8 and less than the number 128.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
+How this works is when you click generate password the page asks you what is your password.
+If your number is less than 8 or greater than 128 an invalid length will apprear and will ask you to try again.
+When your number is within the range needed if will ask you a series of question which you will have to answer yes to at least 1 question.
+It will then generate a password of number, upper and lowercase letter as well as special functions.
+It will then generate a random password for you.
+If anything doesnt matcth

 ## Table of Contents
 [Credits]